RajatJangra2653/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

 ### Task 1: Author a stored procedure

-Stored procedures are authored in language-integrated JavaScript and support execution of basic CRUD operations inside of the database engine.
+Stored procedures are authored in language-integrated JavaScript and support the execution of basic CRUD operations inside of the database engine.
 JavaScript running within the database engine is made possible using the server-side JavaScript SDK for Azure Cosmos DB and a series of helper methods.

-1. Inside the LabVM, double click on the **Azure Portal** shortcut.
+1. Inside the LabVM, double-click on the **Azure Portal** shortcut.

     ![](media/azureportal.png)